ropensci/stats19/cran-comments.md

 ## Resubmission / Release 4.1.0

-This release includes major data updates, bug fixes, and performance improvements:
+This is a resubmission addressing the NOTEs raised by the CRAN auto-check service:

+* Corrected Roger Beecham's ORCID iD in `DESCRIPTION` (`0000-0001-8563-7251`).
+* Updated RoadPeace URL to `https://www.roadpeace.org/working-for-change/` (resolving 404).
+* Added `.claude`, `.devcontainer`, `README.html`, `_pkgdown.yml`, and `pkgdown` to `.Rbuildignore` to prevent non-standard/hidden files from entering the release build.

+Major features in this release:
-* Added support for the newly published 2025 STATS19 casualty, vehicle, and collision datasets from the Department for Transport.
+* Added support for 2025 STATS19 casualty, vehicle, and collision datasets from the Department for Transport.
 * Updated earliest individual dataset year threshold to 2021 (years 1979–2020 served via historical bulk dataset).
 * Added package citation details (*Lovelace et al. 2019*) and `citation("stats19")` instructions to package startup message.
 * Preserved character class for alphanumeric collision indices to prevent `NA` coercions.